Gera1313/E-commerce/README.md

 5. Data can be seeded using `npm run seed` command, as this has been setup as part of 'package.json' file.
 7. From the root folder, run `npm start`, this will create the connection.
 8. Now go to Insomnia, and perform actions as shown in the demo video.

+## Notes

+Feb 29, 2024: The application has many bugs/errors.
+Revisiting this project and started working on them now.

 ## Usage